 Blending a mid-'60s Blue Note vibe with elastic post-rock grooves and subtle West African influences, Eisenstadt successfully unites his assorted interests into a cohesive ensemble sound.
 Offering subtle variations on melody, harmony, rhythm and texture, he encapsulates the vastness of Canada in each piece, all dedicated to his native land.
 The moody "Halifax" unfolds as a slow rubato dirge, spotlighting Bauder's garrulous tenor eruptions, while Wooley's lyrical variations and Dingman's cascading accents infuse the cinematic tone poem "Every Day Is Canada Day" with ethereal plangency.
 Opsvik's melodious bass solo is the centerpiece of "And When To Come Back," with Dingman's ebullient spree elevating the jaunty opener, "Don't Gild The Lilly."

-Personnel: Harris Eisenstadt; drums, compositions; Nate Wooley: trumpet; Matt Bauder: tenor saxophone; Chris Dingman: vibraphone; Eivind Opsvik: bass.
+Harris Eisenstadt: drums; Nate Wooley: trumpet; Matt Bauder: tenor saxophone; Chris Dingman: vibraphone; Eivind Opsvik: bass.